sahar90o/BMs_Segmentation_calibration/README.md

 Please replace the above directories with your own directories :)

 ## Model Training
 Perfect!
 Now you can train your model.
+In this repository we have different trainers which are located in nnunetv2/training/nnUNetTrainer.
+To start training you should specify the model, the configurations,and the data fold for training.